Why Visit Trento: 15 Best Things To Do In Trento Italy

 6. Beside La Gnoccata is the entrance to the Orrido di Ponte Alto.

-Entry to the gorge is 5 EUR for adults and 3 EUR for kids 6 to 12 years old; younger than that will have free admission.
-You can only explore the gorge with a guide.
+Admission to the gorge is 5 EUR for adults and 3 EUR for kids aged 6 to 12.
+Children younger than that get in for free, but it’s important to note that you can only explore the gorge with a guide.
+Guided tours are available on Saturdays and Sundays, starting hourly from 10:00 am until 6:00 pm.

 10. Enjoy the views in Cima Paganella near Trento